-So, you’ve decided to pack your bags and take the leap to the Emerald Island?
+So, you’ve decided to pack your bags and take the leap to Emerald Island?
 What a perfect choice!
 But, wait… it’s not just a matter of making the decision and going, is it?
 Well no. But, if you’ve been dreaming of studying and working in Ireland, we’re here to help you out!

-In this article, we’ll take you step by step through everything you need to do and know.
+In this article, we’ll take you to step by step through everything you need to do and know.
 So take note, sit back and be ready!
 After you’ve read this you’ll be so close to making your dream a reality it will be unreal!
 Ready?

 5 Reasons for Studying and Working in Ireland